Prince William Child Custody Attorney: Your Guide to Family Law in Virginia

 What is the difference between legal and physical custody?

-What if the other parent violates the custody order?
+What happens if a parent violates a custody order?

 Past results do not predict future outcomes.